paulmagadi/notes-taking-app-pro/README.md

 8. Add dummy notes for initial display

+9. Add ms word like capabilities for adding and edditing notes

 ## 🙌 Contribution
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.